-While growing Gerbera Daisies outdoors is really very simple, growing them inside can be quite a challenge.
+While growing Gerbera Daisies outdoors is really very simple, growing Gerbera daisies indoors can be quite a challenge.

 Many people receive these cheery plants as potted gifts.
 They are often considered a temporary sort of plant to be enjoyed briefly and tossed aside, but this doesn’t have to be the case.

-If you are able to provide them with the proper growing conditions, you can keep your Gerbera Daisy lively and beautiful for several years.
+If you are able to grow Gerbera with the proper growing conditions, you can keep your Gerbera Daisy lively and beautiful for several years.

-The temperature should be moderate and consistent, and light should be bright but not direct.
+The temperature should be moderate and consistent, and the light should be bright but not direct.

-1. LIGHT: If you place your Gerber Daisies in a sunny window, it may become too hot and the leaves may be scorched.
-On the other hand, if you don’t provide enough light you will have a nice leafy plant but no blooms.
+- LIGHT: If you grow Gerber daisies in a sunny window, it may become too hot, and the leaves may be scorched.
+On the other hand, if you don’t provide enough bright light, you will have a nice leafy plant but no blooms.

-If keeping your Gerbera in indirect lighting throughout the day, you must be sure that this light is ample.
+If you grow Gerbera in indirect lighting throughout the day, you must be sure that this light is ample.
 Use overhead lights and/or lamps to supplement natural light.

-2. HYDRATION: Water judiciously just as you would with outdoor daisies.
+- HYDRATION: Water the plant judiciously, just as you would with outdoor daisies.
 Poke your finger into the soil.
 If it feels dry through the first inch of soil, water deeply.

 Just as with outdoor Gerbera’s, take care to keep the leaves dry.
 Don’t water too much in the winter, and always keep an eye on the soil.

 It should never be soggy, and it should never be bone dry.
 Ideally, it should stay lightly moist.
-Water only when the top inch becomes dry.
+Water the plant only when the top inch becomes dry.

-3. FOOD: Indoor Gerbera does best with a fertilizer formulated for blooming plants.
+- FOOD: Indoor Gerbera daisy does best with a fertilizer formulated for blooming plants or simply a water-soluble fertilizer.
 Follow package instructions for the size of your containers.

-4. TRIMMING: When your plant is blooming, watch the blooms carefully and deadhead as soon as they start to wilt.
+- TRIMMING: How to deadhead Gerbera daisies.
+When your plant is blooming, watch the blooms carefully and deadhead as soon as they start to wilt.

-5. REPOTTING: If your Gerbera is doing very well, it will multiply and need to be divided.
+- REPOTTING: If your Gerbera daisy is doing very well, it will multiply and need to be divided.
 When it begins to look crowded, you can feel safe repotting it in any season.

 It can be quite challenging to cultivate Gerbera Daisies, but the large cheerful blooms make all your effort worthwhile.